jochen-schweizer/microservice-chain-logger/README.md

 The request duration is automatically measured and stored in the **duration** field.

-The access log middleware adds a field `isAccessLog` to the log entry, which is then removed in the default `transformEntry`.
-You can use this flag for special logic for messages coming from access log.

 ```javascript
 // access log will not be triggered for /status
 // because it comes BEFORE acess log middleware